Iron Bull: Appearances

-Reception
+Critical reception

 The Iron Bull was very well received, and gained accolades for his appearance in Inquisition.
 He is considered Inquisition's best party member by various sources.
 He was named Best New Character of the Year for Giant Bomb's 2014 Game of the Year Awards.
 Iron Bull was a nominee for Most Memorable Character for New Game Network's Game of the Year Awards 2014.
 Commentators found his characterization as a self-confident figure who is irreverent and eccentric to be appealing.

 Kirk Hamilton, the editor-in-chief of Kotaku, described the Iron Bull as "a thoughtful, wry killer whose joie de vivre and reckless enthusiasm for danger make him an all-but-essential party member for adventures out in the field".
 Kate Gray observed that he started off as a witty yet slightly cold Qunari warrior that towers imposingly over the rest of the party companions, but "get to know him through the complex and engaging romance system and you'll discover the heart of a teddy bear underneath all that bravado".
 His interactions with an Inquisitor who is of Qunari background is praised as interesting by Giant Bomb, noting that "in a game rooted in class and racial warfare, watching Iron Bull criticize your own upbringing roots the game's politicization in surprisingly electric waters".
 Matt Kane of GLAAD praised the Iron Bull's characterization, noting that "not only will he school the player on using respectful language if they misgender Krem, Bull is also openly bisexual and will end up dating Dorian (provided both characters are in the party long enough) if the player doesn't pursue either of them for a romance.
 Iron Bull demonstrates that classic, masculine video game archetypes and progressive views on human nature are not mutually exclusive".
 He included Bull and fellow Inquisition characters Krem, Dorian Pavus and Sera in his list of 2014's Most Intriguing LGBT Characters.